mariru27/Trustme/README.md

  ### User profile

-  Talking about enityies, users have their profile, from there they can see info about their certificates, modify name (certificate) and description, or delete it.
+  Talking about entities, users have their profile, from there they can see info about their certificates, modify name (certificate) and description, or delete it.

   ![image](https://user-images.githubusercontent.com/46792157/124172463-8d9f6700-dab2-11eb-8e8c-49d61dd5ee72.png)